 - Training Teachers in Minecraft: Education Edition

 This article contains the following topics:

 For information on purchasing M:EE, see Licensing for Minecraft Education Edition.

 M:EE licenses are managed through the Microsoft Store for Education.
 In order to access the Store, your school must have an Office 365 Education tenant and Office 365 accounts for teachers and students.
+Once an account is assigned a license, a user can use that account to play the game on any machine that is on a supported platform.
 For more information, see Office 365 Education and Minecraft: Education Edition.

 How-To Manage Licenses

 There are several options to manage licenses for users at your school.
 The following describes each option, starting with where to view your available licenses.

 Viewing Available Licenses in the Microsoft Store for Education